ProperGolfing · Evidence-Based Analysis

 Common Pre-ProperGolfing States

-• Quiet loss of trust
+• Quiet loss of trust in their own swing

-• Reduced enjoyment
+• Reduced enjoyment round by round

-• Playing less often
+• Playing less often than they'd like

 • Accepting inconsistency as normal